WayneCrump/BCS-theory-critical-current-fit/README.md

 # Bardeen-Cooper-Schrieffer-theory-critical-current-fit

+INSTALLATION:
+To use the program you must have the matlab runtime (download link:http://mathworks.com/products/compiler/mcr/) version 7.17 (R2012a).
+You may need to restart your computer after installing the runtime.

+Simply open the program exe to run.

 GENERAL:
 This is the Software used for our paper entitled “Thermodynamic parameters of single- or multi-band superconductors derived from self-field critical currents”